andySigler/uArm-Swift-Wrapper/README.md

 It is recommended to read through this list before using the uArm Swift Pro and this Python wrapper.

-## Desired Features
+## Features Wishlist

-Keeping track of features to be added to this wrapper:
+Keeping track of features to be added to this wrapper.

-- Auto-adjust for skipped steps using built-in rotary encoders
-- API control over OSC (Open Sound Control)
-- Libraries (for control over OSC) in Python, Javascript (HTML5/NodeJS/P5.js), and Max/MSP/Jitter
+- ~~Hardware settings (Z-offset, wrist-offset, etc.) stored between sessions~~
-- User-motion recording (with motors off), and on-device motion playback
+- User-motion recording (motors off), and on-device motion playback (motors on)
 - Camera tracking helpers (camera offset/rotation translation; pixel to millimeter conversion)

-## API Reference

-The [API reference documentation can be found here](doc/api/swift_api_wrapper.md), which include methods and attributes of the `SwiftAPIWrapper` class.
-(The original API documentation by uFactory for their `SwiftAPI` class [can be found here](doc/api/swift_api.md))

-This repository also include PDF guides distrubuted by uFactory, which are located in [this folder](doc/manuals).
+#### Features that Require Firmware Modifications

+- Detect skipped steps and auto-adjust, using built-in rotary encoders
+- Save hardware settings (Z-offset, wrist-offset, etc.) to device ROM

+#### Control Over Network

+Feature ideas for being able to run API methods over a network.
+The goal being that the uArm can be controlled from a web browser or tools like NodeJS, Max/MSP/Jitter, and P5.js

+- Remote control over:
+    - ~~OSC~~
+    - Websocket
+- Remote client libraries:
+    - NodeJS (Websockets & OSC)
+    - Browser (Websockets)
+    - Max/MSP/Jitter (OSC)

 ## Installation